 About 5 percent of the U.S. population is believed to have similar trace detectible levels of ricinine in their system, Armour said.
 She said it's not dangerous, and it was possible the officer's urine test results stemmed from exposure to castor oil, cosmetics, particle board, paints or other manufactured products derived from castor beans.

 Armor said ricinine does not derive directly from ricin.

 "My reports are saying 'trace detectable levels,"' Armour said.
 "That would be consistent with background levels of exposure to castor bean products."

 Las Vegas police did not immediately respond to requests for comment.

 An FBI spokesman said the officer was the only person involved in the case to have tested positive for ricinine.

 Officials have said they found no actual ricin contamination in the motel room or elsewhere, and have said they could not say conclusively that the man who lived in the room, Roger Bergendorff, was poisoned.

 "Beyond the possibility of Mr. Bergendorff, we are not aware of anyone else who has become ill as a result of ricin exposure from this matter," said Special Agent Joseph Dickey, a spokesman for the FBI office in Las Vegas.

 Bergendorff, 57, an unemployed graphic artist, summoned an ambulance Feb.
 14, complaining of respiratory distress.
-He spent almost four weeks in a coma and unconscious, and has been treated for kidney failure.
+He spent almost four weeks in a coma, and has been treated for kidney failure.

 He remained in fair condition Thursday at a Las Vegas hospital.